 At the very edge of the Imperium, a human has been born with the power to fuel her own Astronomican.
 At an early age she was found and protected by a group of Eldar who believe her to be Ynnead, the new Eldar God of the Dead who was thought to be unable to come into existence until every last Eldar died eons from now.

 As she matured, “Ynnead” developed the innate ability to nullify psyker powers, an amazing raw talent that demanded training the Eldar could not provide.
 To aid her they found Senseis–descendants of the Emperor of Mankind who are psychic nulls–and trusted them with the secret of her existence.
-The Sensei trained “Ynnead,” and word of her existence reached the Thorian faction of the Imperial Inquisition, who came to believe she was the Star Child, the Emperor of Mankind reborn, and that her birth is proof that the mummified remains of the Emperor within the Golden Throne had, in fact, died.
+The Sensei trained “Ynnead,” and word of her existence reached the Thorian faction of the Imperial Inquisition, who came to believe she was the Star Child, the Emperor of Mankind reborn, and that her birth is proof that despite still functioning on a psychic level the mummified remains of the Emperor within the Golden Throne had, in fact, died.

 The Thorians named her Malcadora, and decided her existence meant all the rest of the Imperium has fallen into heresy.
 The Thorian Inquisitors moved to claim as many Imperial resources as possible to support Malcadora/Ynnead, convincing a few Imperial Legions, Sisters of Battle, Deathwatch Space Marines, and members of the Ecclesiarchy to join their cause.